aswin89thee/TamperMonkey-Scripts/README.md

 These are very simple scripts and usually don't do a big deal except removing some ad-like content on sites.
 But There is no easy way to sync these scripts across my browsers (Tampermonkey stores the scripts in database and doesn't sync them on cloud).
 So I put them up on Github.

+If you're installing any of these scripts, be warned that it may hide contents you may otherwise want to see!

 How To Install the Scripts
 ==========================